vamseeachanta/digitalmodel/dev_tools/devtool.md

 - `run-test-py.sh`: Shell script to run Python test scripts.
 It navigates to the repository root and executes a specified Python test script.
 - `run-test-yml.sh`: Shell script to run Python test scripts using a specific YAML file.
 It navigates to the repository root and executes a specified Python test script with a YAML configuration file.
 - `common.sh`: Contains common functions and variables used by other bash scripts in this folder.

+# references

+- Refer this [orientation/tutorial](https://linuxconfig.org/bash-scripting-tutorial) if you have questions on shell scripting in bash